County Down Grand Black Chapter

 Over the past number of years the Sir Knights of County Down have produced a Commemorative Booklet and Badge to assist the Host District of the Annual Demonstration with the financial implications of the day of which there are many.

-THE following is a snap shot of what has been achieved so far: -
+The following is a snap shot of what has been achieved so far:

 The 2010 Booklet and Badge featured Castlewellan District Chapter No.3 and the Sir Knights of Castlewellan choose as their charities Multiple Sclerosis, Action Cancer and the Children's Hospice all of which in one form or another have assisted members of the Castlewellan District Chapter in the recent past.
-Cheques for £1,000.00 were presented to the representatives of these charities at a special occassion in Newcastle Orange Hall on 4th November 2010.
+Cheques for £1000 were presented to the representatives of these charities at a special occassion in Newcastle Orange Hall on 4th November.

 The 2009 Booklet and Badge featured Lecale District Chapter No.2, and the Sir Knights of Lecale choose Kidney Research and Cystic Fibrosis as the charities they wished to support.